munificent/craftinginterpreters/book/chunks-of-bytecode.md

 ^code main-constant (1 before, 1 after)

-We add the constant value itself to the chunk's constant array.
+We add the constant value itself to the chunk's constant pool.
 That returns the index of the constant in the array.
 Then we write the constant instruction, starting with its opcode.
 After that, we write the one-byte constant index operand.
 Note that `writeChunk()` can write opcodes or operands.
 It's all raw